mre/mre.github.io.v2/blog/2017-why-type-systems-matter.md

 sentence = x
 ```

 Is `sentence` still a string?
 Uhm... we don't know.
 It depends on the type of `x`.
-Maybe `x` is a number and so `sentence` is also a number?
+Maybe `x` is a number, and so `sentence` is also a number?
 Maybe `x `used to be a string but during refactoring it is now a byte array?
 Fun times had by all. 🎉

 What about this one?